 Online degrees in Vermont provide the same level of quality as in the classroom.
 As part of our list, we look at both online and traditional schools and the quality of their programs, graduation rate, job placement, and tuition costs.
 The graduation rate is the student’s ability graduate within four years of starting school.
 Each of these qualities helps determine how well a student will succeed by enrolling in a Vermont college in the U.S.

-Here are the Best Colleges in Vermont of 2018
+Here are the Best Colleges in Vermont

 1. Champlain College